Iguanacolossus/Volcanoes-on-Venus/README.md

 **Can you tell if there is a volcano in these images?**<br>
 ![images](images/volcano_images.png)</br>
 As you can see, The images can be very hard to distinguish by eye.
 There are relatively few planetary geologists specializing in the surface of venues.
-I hope to make a model that can classify whether there is a volcano in these images so that few experts can get right to the business of studying volcanoes without having to sift through and label images first.
+I hope to make a model that can classify whether there is a volcano in these images so that the few experts can get right to the business of studying volcanoes without having to sift through and label images first.

 <!--![eda2](images/vov_sreen2.png) --><br>